 Fiona tried not to notice that one of the dead roaches still had a twitchy leg.

 “Yeah, I get that.
 But at least take Dogmeat.
 Or even Codsworth would be better than nothin’.”

 He was right.
-What if there’d been a pack of wild dogs or worse, like that thing she encountered in Concord, emerging from the sewers like a demon from hell?
+She couldn’t take safety for granted, not even in her own backyard.
+There were radroaches, bloatflies, wild dogs, raiders and worse, like that thing she encountered in Concord, emerging from the sewers like a demon from hell.
 A deathclaw, they called it.
 A nightmare.

 “Just say it, Sturges.
 I need to stop being so damn stupid or I’m going to get myself killed.”

-“You aren’t stupid, you’re still getting your bearings, is all.
+“You aren’t stupid, you’ve been through a lot and still getting your bearings, that’s all.
 It doesn’t hurt to have someone watch your back.”

+For what seemed like the millionth time, she felt grateful for Sturges’ wasteland wisdom.
 Codsworth was programmed to help her clean a house, not survive a nuclear holocaust.
 Preston seemed perpetually distracted by the dissolution of his Minutemen organization, when he wasn’t patrolling the settlement and listening to radio messages.
-Mama Murphy spent her time sitting in a chair and rambling.
+Mama Murphy spent her time sitting in a chair and talking to Dogmeat.
 The Longs kept to themselves, though she understood only too well the haunted look on Jun’s face and Marcy’s constant anger.
 They’d lost a home and a son, too.